Please fill the details to contact our enterprise sales team

 IRP, known as the Invoice Registration Portal is instrumental in validating the genuineness of the invoices used in the GST ecosystem.
 It generates and assigns IRN to every GST invoice.

-The infrastructure to support the new trial version of the e-invoicing system is available for voluntary use from 1 January 2020.
+The infrastructure to support the trial version of the e-invoicing system was made available for voluntary use from 1st January 2020.
 The Invoice Registration Portal (IRP) plays a key role in running the show.

 The Invoice Registration Portals are entities that act as Registrars and operate through a website for assigning Invoice Reference Numbers (IRN) to each invoice/credit note/debit note.
 The invoice details can be uploaded onto the Invoice Registration Portal using a prescribed mode for the purpose of either generating or validating the Invoice Reference Number (IRN) of the invoice uploaded.
 Only such invoices with an authorised IRN will be considered valid as per law.

 At present, there is only one IRP – NIC.
 The e-invoice portal currently in use is https://einvoice1.gst.gov.in/.
 However, multiple Registrars (IRPs) will be added in the future.

 Where the invoices have been uploaded without hash, the Invoice Registration Portal generates the hash/IRN for that invoice in the prescribed format based on the IRN parameters.

 The IRP conducts a check of the hash/IRN of an invoice for any duplication or repetition by comparing the same with information stored in the Central Depository.

 All the validated invoices are digitally signed by the Invoice Registration Portal using the private key of the IRP.
 This digitally signed JSON is then made available to the supplier.

 4. Generation of QR codes in respect of validated invoices: